Home

 Amortization Calculator

 The amortization table generator is not set up to generate the proper amortization for the entire term of a tax-exempt bond bought at a premium with multiple call dates.
 This is a special case which requires more manual processing.
 See a sample amortization in our Excel worksheet by clicking the image to the right.
 This worksheet has an example of bond premium amortization for a municipal bond with multiple calls which you can use as a guide.
 Basically, you can use the amortization table generator for each phase of the bond after you determine the yield to call and call price to use for each phase.
-You will need to recalculate all the yields at the end of each phase using the yield calculator.
+You will need to recalculate all the yields at the end of each phase.

 Document